[Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 3.4 Note: Channels That Can Render Chart Elements Are Limited

-The Adaptive Card JSON specifies a schema version such as "version": "1.6".
+Adaptive Cards JSON specifies a schema version like "version": "1.6".

 This is not the Copilot Studio version, but the Adaptive Cards specification version itself (the value of "version" written near the beginning of the JSON we created).